roxelic-school/wavedance/README.md

 ## getting started
-to customise your experience with wavedance, before flashing the code to your micro:bit at https://python.microbit.org/v/3 you can change the password and messages variables to give you a more unique experience
+to customise your experience with wavedance, before flashing the code to your micro:bit at https://python.microbit.org/v/3 you can change the password variable to give you a more unique experience
 - the password must be the same as the user you are intending to send to or it will not send to them
-- the messages also must be the same otherwise they will not receive the correct message

 How to navigate the ports
 - press A, to enter **port** mode (providing you arnt in send mode)